Need a Court Martial Defense Attorney?

 Serving Members of the Military Nationwide in Court Martial Matters

 Under the UCMJ, there are various criminal offenses that lead directly to a court martial, and the loss of your military career, rank and your freedom.
-You have the right to an attorney, and it is advised that you contact McCormack & McCormack at once to speak with our military criminal defense lawyers.
+You have the right to an attorney, and it is advised that you contact McCormack & McCormack at once to speak with our military criminal defense lawyer.

 The military justice is very serious and can result in substantial penalties.
 In fact, the conviction rate is 90%.
 If you are fighting to be in the 10%, you will want to ensure that you are fully protected by a team that is dedicated to your case.